shanpa/GO-MVF/README.md

 # GO-MVF
 The official implementation of "A Graph-Optimised Framework for Calibration-Free Multi-View Fusion in Occluded Scenes".
+This paper is currently under submission to The Visual Computer.

 ## Abstract
 Multi-view pedestrian detection is crucial for robust scene understanding in applications like surveillance and autonomous driving.